mirandalily/raven/README.md

 * `rake db:seed`
 * Then start local server using `rails s`

+If this is throwing any error messages for you, add `bundle exec` before commands.

 ## Contributions

 If you would like, you may contribute to this app by: